The Lambda@Edge Log Retention Nightmare: A Tale of CloudFormation Frustration

 def lambda_handler(event, context):

-# Scan for edge log groups every hour
+# Scan for edge log groups every week (or month)

 # Apply retention if needed